agilethought/inside-protractor-locators/readme.md

 * **_by.xPath("{{xpath}}")_**

 #### Binding
   This locator will find an element by its angular binding.
-Check out the line of *div* below.
+Check out the *div* below.
 It has a name bound to it.
   ```
   <div>{{name}}</div>
   ```